 On July 30, 2021, (the Effective Date) we entered into a Development Financing Agreement (the Financing Agreement) with Abingworth to obtain funding to support our development of seladelpar for the treatment of PBC.
 The Financing Agreement provides us up to \$100.0 million in funding, of which \$25 million was received in August 2021, \$25 million was received in November 2021 and \$25 million was received in January 2022.
 We also have an option to draw an additional \$25 million (the Optional Funding) within approximately two months of the completion of enrollment of our Phase 3 RESPONSE clinical trial.
+The period during which we may exercise this funding option has not yet expired.
 The Optional Funding is subject to certain customary funding conditions.
 In return, we will pay to Abingworth fixed and variable success payments, as further described in Note 4-Development Financing Agreement in the notes to our consolidated financial statements.